swcarpentry/r-novice-gapminder/_episodes/01-rstudio-intro.md

 ---
-title: "Introduction to R and RStudio"
+title: "Introduccion to R and RStudio"
 teaching: 45
 exercises: 10
 questions: